thingsiplay/unwrap/README.md

 I won't go too much into detail here, as the script has a descriptive help
 page: `unwrap -h` , or more explanation with `unwrap -H`

-In case of most basic usage without options, folders are created automatically for each input file in archives original location.
-The following command will create a folder named `my_1/` and unpack everything from the file `my_1.zip` into it.
-Existing files in that directory will not be overwritten by files with same name from archive content.
+Without options, dedicated sub folders for each archive file to unpack under are created automatically.
+Following command will take `my_1.zip` archive and unpack it's content under a dedicated folder `my_1/` in the same directory.
+Existing files in that folder will not be overwritten by files with same name from archive content.

 ```bash
 unwrap my_1.zip